juice500ml/vocos/README.md

 GAN-based vocoders, Vocos does not model audio samples in the time domain.
 Instead, it generates spectral coefficients, facilitating rapid audio reconstruction through inverse Fourier transform.

+## Modification from the original vocos training settings
+- We use wavlm-large as the feature extractor
+- We use only dev-clean for the validation set.
+- We modernize pip requirements and refactor minor visualization code.
+- For more details, see configs/vocos-ssl.yaml

 ## Installation

 To use Vocos only in inference mode, install it using: